rathesundeity/3D-Collaboration/README.md

 - Once painted, move model to `/painting/finished/`

 We use GitHub to stay in sync and organize upcoming projects.
 The whole repository is subject to change.
-Not set in stone yet.
+Not set in stone yet or more appropriately... not cured in resin yet.